CJMonahann/Find-a-Fragrance/README.md

 # 🌿 Find a Fragrance — Smarter Scent Discovery

-Welcome to **FragranceFinder**, an intelligent fragrance recommendation engine that understands **what you're looking for** — even when you don't know the name.
+Welcome to **Find a Fragrance**, an intelligent fragrance recommendation engine that understands **what you're looking for** — even when you don't know the name.
 This project uses **semantic search**, powered by AI-generated **vector embeddings**, to help users find fragrances based on style, mood, and descriptive intent.

 ---